 - Disputes of profit share;

-- Day to day control of the business; and
+- Complications in the day to day control of the business; and

 - Disagreement in the direction of the business and financial circumstances.

 If you are in a partnership, it’s most likely you signed a partnership agreement with your partner(s).
 Conversely, if there is no partnership agreement, the terms and conditions of your partnership will be determined by the state legislation.
 We can assist with identifying the legal requirements in your state.

 - An agreement between yourself and all other partners have been reached;